Are There Really Any Differences Between Types of Water?

 A pH value indicates whether water is alkaline, neutral or acidic.
 Since most people are over-acidified, alkaline water is more beneficial for our health.
 Tap water is generally neutral, as it would otherwise corrode metal pipes.
 Many brands of bottled water may taste sour as they have very low pH values.
 You can measure the pH value of any bottled drink by dropping a pH test liquid into it, then comparing the discolouration with the table which comes with the kit.
 In most cases, you will be surprised at how acidic your preferred water is.
 It is guaranteed that sodas are acidic, especially cola which has a pH value of around 2.5!
 This is why it’s important to choose what you drink carefully.

-2. Difference in the proportion of antioxidants
+2. The difference in the proportion of antioxidants

 An antioxidant is a molecule which neutralizes a free radical, which is a positively charged particle.
 Free radicals negatively affect the body because they rob electrons from healthy compounds.
 However, antioxidants can give the free radical an electron which acts to neutralize it.
 Therefore, antioxidants are highly beneficial for your body and they can be found in alkaline ionized water, which has an excess of electrons.
 This electron surplus can be measured in ORP or Oxidation-Reduction Potential value, which is counted in millivolts (mV).
 Alkaline ionized water has a high negative ORP value - as low as -700 mV, while some mineral waters from the supermarket have a positive ORP value.
 This is not at all helpful for your body, since a positive ORP value means these liquids have an electron deficiency and add free radicals to your body’s chemistry, instead of neutralizing them.
 So not all waters have the same impact on your body, and they should not be considered entirely homogenous.

-3. Difference in the size of clusters
+3. The difference in the size of clusters

 Water forms clusters, which are molecular groups.
 A water molecule usually occurs in combination with other molecules.
 Water with very large molecules cannot be absorbed by the cells as easily as that with small molecules, once again illustrating how all waters are not the same.
 This is why many people are choosing to use an ionizer which produces alkaline water with small molecular groups.

-4. Difference in structure
+4. The Difference in structure

 Water molecule groups have different structures, just as snowflakes do.
 Did you know that snowflakes have a hexagonal shape under the microscope?
 Water does not always take on this structure, but hexagonal clusters are particularly good for our health, as they can be easily absorbed by human cells.
 Our ionizers restructure water so it returns to its hexagonal structure, and provides the maximum benefit to health.

-5. Difference in the additives
+5. The difference in the additives

 We know that decaying pipes won’t pump pure and clean water, but it’s also true that many plastic bottles can leak chemicals into their content.
 Of particular concern is the plasticizer in PET bottles, known as bisphenol A. This is why it’s sensible to avoid plastic bottled water or only drink it from hard plastic bottles and glass bottles.
 Unfortunately, water is not always pure, since toxins can become dissolved in it.

-6. Difference in information content
+6. The difference in information content

 Water can store information.
 For example, if you speak kindly to a tiny drop, then freeze the drop on a glass surface, it will form a beautiful crystal.
 When you are unkind it will form an ugly spot.
 There is a book explaining this phenomenon by Masaru Emoto, which comes highly recommended, it is titled: The Message of Water.
 So water differs in what information it has recorded on its journey around and through the world.